Mexico's top cop was being paid by El Chapo's Sinaloa cartel, feds say at New York trial

 He also helped bring in technology and equipment from the U.S. and helped implement a “huge database” called Plataforma Mexico to fight the cartels.

-“This will be a very public and angry display by your government abandoning a strategic partner for years,” de Castro said.
+“This will be a very public and angry display by your government abandoning a strategic partner for years,” de Castro told jurors.
 “The government will help the cartels exact the ultimate revenge on those responsible for their capture.”

+After opening arguments, the jury heard from Sergio Villarreal Barragan, a former Mexican federal police officer nicknamed El Grande who joined the Sinaloa cartel and worked for one of its leaders, the late Arturo Beltran Leyva.

+Barragan described the cartel’s expansion efforts in the early 2000s and said Garcia Luna played a key role in their efforts.

 ———